kwaldenphd/python-anaconda/README.md

 Documentation for the Jupyter Notebook workflow was developed by Spring 2021 graduate teaching assistant [Aidan Draper](https://github.com/adraper2).

-Information and exercises in this lab are adapted from the following text:
+Information and exercises in this lab are adapted from the following texts:

-Al Sweigart's [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).
+- Al Sweigart's [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).
-- Chapter 11, "Debugging" (249-266)
+  * Chapter 11, "Debugging" (249-266)

 The author consulted the following texts when writing this tutorial:
 - Allen Downey, [*Think Python: How to Think Like a Computer Scientist*](https://www.oreilly.com/library/view/think-python-2nd/9781491939406/) (O'Reilly, 2015).